maxharlow/csvmatch/README.md

 Connie Sachs,Konny Saks
 ```

-Here this matches Connie Sachs and Konny Saks, despite their very different spellings.
-Metaphone will pick up such differences.
+This shows a match for Connie Sachs and Konny Saks, despite their very different spellings.